chargebyte/chargebyte-docs/docs/source/getting_started.rst

    2025-08-15T11:00:09.952422+0200 parsley manager[240427]: [INFO] bsp:CbParsleyDr  :: handle_pwm_off: setting new duty cycle of 100.0% (ignored)

 Now you can connect the vehicle or vehicle simulator.
-After connecting, a CE state change from "A" to "B"  and an ID state connected should be visible in the EVerest log.
+After connecting, a CE state change from "A" to "B0"  and an ID state connected should be visible in the EVerest log.

 The EVerest log messages should look like this: